zmadscientist/OjitoDiscoveries/README.md

 Ben and I had a great time exploring this side of Sigma and down into what we later dubbed Burro mesa.
-Here I traverse that flat squishy claystone arroyo strewn with black rocks to investigate a hoodoo that was ofering cover for a landslid in situ embedded Allosaurus claw!
+Here I traverse that flat squishy claystone arroyo strewn with black rocks to investigate a hoodoo that was offering cover for a land-slid in situ embedded Allosaurus claw!

 In this video we ponder what this fossil is.